-- 1. Remove the Vortex grease cap, unscrewing threaded caps in a counterclockwise rotation.
-On the press-in style caps, remove by knocking gently with a hammer, preferably a rubber mallet. - 2.
-Use a standard grease gun loaded with Lucas Oil Marine Grease to pump the grease into the zerk fitting located on the end of the spindle. - 3.
-Pump the grease into the zerk fitting while slowly rotating the wheel.
-Grease will flow out of the hub around the front bearing. - 4.
-When the grease appears to be the new clean grease, remove the grease gun. - 5.
-Replace the Vortex grease cap.
+- Use a standard grease gun loaded with Lucas Oil Marine Grease to pump the grease into the zerk fitting located on the end of the spindle. - Pump the grease into the zerk fitting while slowly rotating the wheel.
+Grease will flow out of the hub around the front bearing.

+- When the grease appears to be the new clean grease, remove the grease gun. - Replace the Vortex grease cap.
 With the threaded cap, turn in a clockwise rotation until the o-ring on the cap is in contact with the hub surface.
 Turn an additional one-quarter (1/4) turn to seal the Vortex cap to the hub.
 (Similar to installing an oil filter in an automobile.)
 On the press-in style cap, tap it on until fully seated.
 Be careful to avoid damaging the cap while re-installing.

 If the bearings need to be adjusted or replaced, the work should be done only by an authorized MasterCraft dealer.
-Failure to contact Master-Craft for pre-approval during the warranty period will void the warranty.
+Failure to contact MasterCraft for preapproval during the warranty period will void the warranty.